List of Grishaverse characters: Jesper Fahey

 Jesper Fahey is a 17-year-old Zemeni-Kaelish sharpshooter with a gambling problem.
 His father believes that he is studying in a university at Ketterdam.
-He was, until he discovered gambling and finds himself deep in debt.
-He joins the dregs to make money to repay them.
+He was, until he discovered gambling and found himself deep in debt.
+He joins the Dregs to make money to repay them.
 He is described as being tall and lanky, with dark skin and grey eyes.
-Like his late mother, he is a Grisha, fabricator, but hides it to avoid being kidnapped or killed.
-However, this has led to him becoming very impulsive and loose-lipped, which has put the Crows in danger a few times.
-He is almost never seen without his weapons of choice, twin mother of pearl-handled revolvers.
+Like his late mother, he is a Grisha Fabrikator, but he hides it to avoid being kidnapped or killed.
+However, this has led to him becoming very impulsive and loose-lipped, which sometimes endangers the rest of the crows.
+He is almost never seen without his weapons of choice, twin mother-of-pearl-handled revolvers.
 He is in a romantic relationship with Wylan Van Eck.

 Jesper is a main character of the Six of Crows duology.
 He is played by Kit Young in the Netflix series.